 Here are more breads for you to try.
 All from an old vintage cookbook that your grandmother may have used years ago.
 I love many of these old recipes, straight and to the point.
 Nothing extra, just the basic ingredients.
 Some of the terms may be a little unfamiliar, but most are not that hard to figure out the meanings.

-You find a recipe for English muffins, biscuits, oatmeal bread, and waffles.
+You will find a recipe for English muffins, biscuits, oatmeal bread, and waffles.
 Take your pick.
 They're each perfect for making great breakfast sandwiches.

 English Muffins